11kartheek/Llava-llama-3.2-1b/README.md

 Explore the model in action and its capabilities on Hugging Face Spaces: [LLaVA 1.5 Space](https://huggingface.co/spaces/Kartheekb7/llava_chat).

 ## Future Work and what i could have done better
-- add chat memory for now it is just multi turn q&a
+- add chat memory (for now it is just multiturn Q&A)
 - use random concatenation as suggeseted in paper
 - train on complete dataset